Which Reasoning Trajectories Teach Students to Reason Better? A Simple Metric of Informative Alignment: Details of Experiments

 We perform SFT on reasoning trajectory datasets using the LLaMA-Factory~\cite{zheng2024llamafactory} framework and FlashAttention-2~\cite{dao2023flashattention2}.
 For different student models, we conduct grid search for best set of hyperparameters.
 The final setting is reported in the Table~\ref{tab:hyp}.
 During SFT, all student models use a maximum sequence length of 32,768.

 Most experiments are conducted on NVIDIA H200 GPUs.
 A single SFT experiment using the 7B model takes around 7 hours on 8 H200 GPUs for training.

-For trajectory selection experiments in \S~\ref{subsec:traj_select}, we fine-tune each selected dataset with three different random seeds and report performance averaged over these runs.
-For teacher–student distillation experiments in \S~\ref{subsec:exp_setting}, however, each teacher already yields three independent trajectory datasets, so we do not further vary random seeds for fine-tuning.
+For trajectory selection experiments in \S~\ref{subsec:traj_select}, we fine-tune each selected dataset with three random seeds and report performance averaged over these runs.
+For distillation experiments in \S~\ref{subsec:exp_setting}, however, each teacher already yields three independent trajectory datasets, so we do not further vary random seeds for fine-tuning.